LudvigOlsen/xpectr/cran-comments.md

 * This is a new release.
 * I added R. Mark Sharp as a ctb in the DESCRIPTION file.
 I do not know what the R stands for as he only uses the R. The repository where he originally published the contributed code has the MIT license.
 * I added the \value field to the help files.
+* Fixed failing tests.
+They were due to a minor change in checkmate.